TTWNO/tait.tech/isaif.md

 carefully reexamine one’s thinking and retain the conclusion only if one has good, solid reasons for doing so.
 </p>

-## Industrial-Technological Society Cannot Be Reformed
+<h2 id="industrial-technological-society-cannot-be-reformed">Industrial-Technological Society Cannot Be Reformed</h2>

 <p id="111">111.
 The foregoing principles help to show how hopelessly difficult it would be to reform the industrial system in such a way
 as to prevent it from progressively narrowing our sphere of freedom.
 There has been a consistent tendency, going back at least